Peanut Butter Stir Fry

 • Curry paste – Any curry paste you like will work here, but we like green curry paste because of the extra bright lemongrass flavor it brings to the dish.
 Use what you have and see what you like!

-• Sriracha sauce – This adds a bit of heat, but it also adds flavor.
+• Sriracha sauce – This adds a bit of heat, but it also contains a decent amount of acid.
 If you don’t have it, feel free to substitute crushed red pepper flakes or a chili paste.

 If you like this recipe, you have to try these peanut butter and jelly wings, and this Thai noodle salad and this grilled beef satay with peanut sauce.